magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 });
 ```

-We can now compose these two newly define component inside the
+We can now compose these two newly declared components inside the
 `CommentBox` one, which has to be redefined as follows:

 ```js